 You may notice that #1 and #4 here are both job-related, while #2 and #3 are household-related.
 So you could consider breaking these into a “housework” batch and a “work-work” batch.
 But does it really make sense to sit down at your desk to do emails, then go to the post office, then come home and sit at your desk to do bills, and then go back out for groceries?

 The main goal is to reduce the mental cost of frequently switching gears, so try to group together activities that use mostly the same gears.
-This is just one small example, but over the course of a full day, batching your time can make a world of difference.

 3. Batch It Up!